 - What is the intelligence services processing regime?

 - Which regime applies?

 The DPA 2018 sets out the framework for data protection law in the UK.
 It updates and replaces the Data Protection Act 1998, and came into effect on 25 May 2018.

 It sits alongside the GDPR, and tailors how the GDPR applies in the UK - for example by providing exemptions.
 It also sets out separate data protection rules for law enforcement authorities, extends data protection to some other areas such as national security and defence, and sets out the Information Commissioner’s functions and powers.

 The GDPR is the General Data Protection Regulation (EU) 2016/679.
 It sets out the key principles, rights and obligations for most processing of personal data – but it does not apply to processing for law enforcement purposes, or to areas outside EU law such as national security or defence.

 The GDPR came into effect on 25 May 2018.
-As a European Regulation, it has direct effect in UK law and automatically applies in the UK until we leave the EU (or until the end of any agreed transition period, if we leave with a deal).
+As a European Regulation, it has direct effect in UK law and automatically applies in the UK until the end of the transition period, and if we do not have adequacy at the end of the transition perod.
 After this date, it will form part of UK law under the European Union (Withdrawal) Act 2018, with some technical changes to make it work effectively in a UK context.

 We have produced more guidance and resources on Data protection and the end of the transition period.